PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: Related Works

-$(iii)$ The third one is the motion-compensated event image, or edge image, which is generated through aggregating a group of neighbor events within the spatio-temporal window into an edge image.
-Ref. \cite{GWPHKU:ETH-EVIO} \cite{GWPHKU:Ultimate-SLAM} adopt the conventional corner detection algorithms, such as FAST corners \cite{fast_corner_detection} or Shi-Tomasi \cite{Shi-Tomasi} for feature detection, and the Lucas Kanade (LK) optical flow \cite{LK_optical_flow} for feature tracking in the event image.
+$(iii)$ The third representation is the motion-compensated event image, or edge image, which is generated by aggregating a group of neighbor events within the spatio-temporal window into an edge image.
+Ref. \cite{GWPHKU:ETH-EVIO} \cite{GWPHKU:Ultimate-SLAM} adopted the conventional corner detection algorithms, such as FAST corners \cite{fast_corner_detection} or Shi-Tomasi \cite{Shi-Tomasi} for feature detection, and the Lucas Kanade (LK) optical flow \cite{LK_optical_flow} for feature tracking in the event image.

-$(iv)$ The last one is the time surface (TS) or Surface of Active Event (SAE), which is a 2D map where each pixel stores the time value.
-It can summarize and update the event stream at any given instant, or encode the Spatio-temporal constraints of the historical events.
-Using an exponential decay kernel, TS can emphasize recent events over past events\cite{GWPHKU:TS}.
-If $t_{last}$, is the timestamp of the last event at each pixel coordinate $x=(u,v)^{T}$ the TS at time $t \geq t_{last}(x)$ is defined by:

-where $\eta$ is the decay rate parameter.
+$(iv)$ The last method is the time surface (TS) or Surface of Active Event (SAE), which is a 2D map where each pixel stores the time value.
+It can summarize and update the event stream at any given instant, or encode the spatio-temporal constraints of the historical events.
+Using an exponential decay kernel, TS can emphasize recent events over past events\cite{GWPHKU:TS}. $t_{last}$ is the timestamp of the last event at each pixel coordinate $\boldsymbol{x}=(u,v)^{T}$, the TS at time $t \geq t_{last}(\boldsymbol{x})$ is defined by: where $\eta$ is the decay rate parameter.
 Ref.\cite{GWPHKU:Harris-event-corner} \cite{GWPHKU:ARC*} use the SAE or TS to inspect previously triggered events in the stream and the adjacent pixels for classifying a new event as an event-corner.